asifmujteba/iOSSharedViewTransition/README.md

 Thats it!
 A Sample Demo Application has been included for help.

+<h2>Installation</h2>
+iOSSharedViewTransition is available through [CocoaPods](http://cocoapods.org).
+To install it, simply add the following line to your Podfile:

+pod 'iOSSharedViewTransition', '~> 1.0.2'

 <h2>Coming Soon</h2>
 - Adding more transitions to the library
 - If you would like to request a new feature, feel free to raise as an issue.